Frequently asked questions

 Who will pay the maintenance costs if the railway does not become self-sustaining?

 As is the case for transport infrastructure projects in general, the expected benefits of rail are mainly socio-economic - passengers and freight shippers gain time, the likelihood of accidents is reduced, air pollution is reduced and negative climate impacts are reduced.
-In addition, it also potentially means less strain on the Tallinn-Pärnu-Ikla highway, and hence, for example, lower costs for road maintenance, repairs, etc.
+In addition, there will be a potential reduction in congestion on the Tallinn-Pärnu-Ikla road, and thus lower costs for road maintenance and repair.
+Rail Baltica's maintenance costs are currently planned to be covered by user charges, and the business plan will need to be adjusted operationally if necessary.
+If road maintenance is largely paid for by taxpayers through the state budget, the railway could potentially be largely self-sustaining.

-Rail Baltic Estonia OÜ is an Estonian holding company representing Estonian interests in the Baltic joint venture AS RB Rail.
-The task of Rail Baltic Estonia OÜ is to organise and coordinate the procurement of the construction of the Rail Baltica railway line and related infrastructure (terminals, stations, freight depots, maintenance depot, etc.) in Estonia, and to become the company responsible for the management of the Estonian part of the line when it is completed.
-The role of the RB Rail joint venture will be to coordinate the design of the railway throughout the Baltic States and the cross-border procurement of the necessary components for railway interoperability, as well as the procurement of the necessary components where economies of scale can be achieved.
+Rail Baltic Estonia OÜ is a local holding company representing Estonian interests in the Baltic joint venture AS RB Rail.
+The company's task is to organise and coordinate the procurement of the construction of the Rail Baltica railway line and related infrastructure (terminals, stations, freight depots, maintenance depot, etc.) in Estonia.
+Upon completion of the railway, Rail Baltic Estonia will become the operator of the Estonian part of the railway.
+The role of the joint venture AS RB Rail will be to coordinate the design of the railway throughout the Baltic States and the cross-border procurement required for the operation of the railway, as well as the procurement of the necessary components where economies of scale can be achieved.
 RB Rail AS is responsible for coordinating and submitting applications for Connecting Europe Facility funding to the European Commission.

-More than 1,500 motor vehicles longer than 12 metres, or about 10 million tonnes of goods per year, cross the Estonian-Latvian border via Ikla every day, and these numbers have been on a predominantly upward trend.
+Rail Baltica is planned to run 9-12 freight trains per day in both directions.
+The maximum speed of a freight train will be up to 120 km/h.
+More than 1 500 motor vehicles over 12 metres in length, or about 10 million tonnes of freight per year, cross the Estonian-Latvian border via Ikla every day, and these numbers have been increasing.
 On average, every tenth motor vehicle on Estonia's major main roads is a lorry, while on the Tallinn-Pärnu-Ikla road every fifth vehicle is a lorry.
-Over fifteen years, this main road has seen the largest increase in traffic - 39% - and there is reason to expect this trend to continue in the absence of alternatives.
-Some goods and journeys will continue to have an advantage over road transport, but a significant proportion of goods can be lifted by rail, which is a safer, faster and more environmentally friendly way of transporting goods.
-It is expected that most freight will come by rail from road, but around 20% will also come from the sea.
-The amount of freight expected on Rail Baltic is in itself sufficient, not to say very large.
-First and foremost, it will be transit goods from the Nordic countries, mainly Finland, passing through the Baltic States, but also import goods arriving in the Baltic States, which today are mainly transported by road - for example, timber and timber products, iron and steel, food and beverages, various types of industrial goods, etc..
-Although the forecasts are currently being updated, we believe that the total volume of goods transported on the Rail Baltica (Estonia, Latvia, Lithuania) could be in the range of 10-18 million tonnes per year in the early years, reaching a maximum of 25 million tonnes per year.
+Over the last fifteen years, it is on this main road that traffic volumes have increased the most and there is reason to expect that, in the absence of alternatives, the trend will continue.
+For some goods and journeys, road transport will continue to have an advantage, but a significant proportion of goods can be lifted by rail, which is a safer, faster and more environmentally friendly way of transporting goods.
+It is expected that most freight will come by rail from road, but around 20% will also come from sea.
+Above all, the goods will be transit goods from the Nordic countries, mainly Finland, but also import goods arriving in the Baltic States, which today are mainly transported by road - for example, timber and wood products, iron and steel, food and beverages, various industrial goods, etc. - and will be transported by rail.
+Although the forecasts are still being updated, we believe that the total volume of goods transported on the Rail Baltica (Estonia, Latvia, Lithuania) could be in the range of 10-18 million tonnes per year in the early years, reaching a maximum of 25 million tonnes per year.
 In the North Sea - Baltic Sea corridor, of which Rail Baltica is part, the European Commission forecasts a 42% increase in road transport by 2030, assuming Rail Baltica is not completed.
-The additional transport volumes would imply the need for road widening, which has a similar impact to rail during construction, but is much more environmentally damaging in the long term than electric rail.
+The additional transport volumes would mean the need to widen roads, which in the long term are much more environmentally damaging than electrified rail.

 How fast does the train run and get you to your destination?